 An emphasis of matter paragraph is a component of the auditor’s report on financial statements that addresses matters that the auditor considers is fundamental to the overall understanding of financial statements.
 Given the widespread effects of coronavirus on companies and their financials, it is not surprising to see the COVID-19 pandemic mentioned as an emphasis of matter in financial statements.

-As of the week ended 12 June 2020, of the Big Four firms, PwC and EY have each more than 20 audit opinions that reference COVID-19 in an emphasis of matter paragraph for European filers; non-Big Four auditors have signed over 105 opinions containing an emphasis of matter related to the pandemic.
-Roughly 60% of the companies with an emphasis of matter paragraph referencing the pandemic are small- cap companies, with a market capitalization under €100 million.
-Nearly 55% of companies to have an audit opinion referencing the coronavirus are in the Manufacturing or Finance, Insurance, and Real Estate sector.
+As of the week ended 17 July 2020, of the Big Four firms, PwC and EY have each signed more than 10 audit opinions that reference COVID-19 in an emphasis of matter paragraph for European filers; non-Big Four auditors have signed over 150 opinions containing an emphasis of matter related to the pandemic.
+Roughly 75% of the companies with an emphasis of matter paragraph referencing the pandemic are small- cap companies, with a market capitalization under €100 million.
+Nearly 30% of companies to have an audit opinion referencing the coronavirus are in the Manufacturing industry, while 45% are in the Services or Finance, Insurance, and Real Estate sectors.

 For more information on this analysis, or to request a demo of our Europe databases, please contact us.